ndsev/mapget/docs/mapget-dev-guide.md

 The following sequence diagram summarises what happens when a client requests tiles through the HTTP service:

+The plain HTTP `/tiles` path looks like this:

 ```mermaid
 sequenceDiagram
   participant Client